Welcome to Vancouver! Your Tour Director is on hand late this afternoon to answer any questions.

 14 Scenic Cruising: Inside Passage.

 Spend the day cruising one of the world's most spectacular waterways.
 Located along the coast of British Columbia, the Inside Passage is the longest sheltered inland waterway in the world.
 Watch the water for orcas and humpback whales.
 (B/L/D)

 Glacier Bay has more actively calving tidewater glaciers than anyplace else in the world.
 How does it feel when a colossal chunk of ice splits off a glacier and crashes into the sea?
 The sound is like thunder.
-The impact shoots water hundreds of metres into the air.
-You hold your breath as you capture the moment photographically, then you wait for it all to happen again.
+The impact shoots water hundreds of meters into the air.
+You hold your breath as you capture the moment on camera, then you wait for it all to happen again.
 (B/L/D)

 Built over the water and up weathered stairways, Ketchikan clings to the shores of Tongass Narrows and drapes the mountains with a hospitable air.
 (B/L/D)

 Cruise through the awe-inspiring Inside Passage, keeping watch for spouting whales, soaring eagles, and other wildlife.
 Tonight, enjoy a sumptuous dinner and onboard entertainment.
 (B/L/D)

 Your holiday ends this morning.
 Please schedule homebound flights after Noon.
 (B)